JustSleightly/SleightlyBall/README.md

 <blockquote>

 Enabling World Physics adds to your Gesture Playable layer.
-If these layers' order is later shifted, you must run **VRLabs' [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0#fix-order)** script to resolve the sub-animator.
+If these layers' order is later shifted, you must run **VRLabs' [Layer Weight Tool](https://github.com/VRLabs/Layer-Weight-Tool)** to resolve the sub-animator.

 Collision is off by default, due to ball collision's ability to affect world triggers (portals, distance-based mirrors, etc).